coderefinery/git-collaborative/_guides/guide.md

   (participants who race ahead), reset the repository with a hard reset to its initial state.
 - Remind participants that we have to do all steps of the centralized workflow exercise together for minimum confusion.
+- We recommend to disable push access to the repository at the beginning and re-enable it at the moment when all participants are expected to push changes.

 ---